Elections in Indonesia: Early elections (1955)

 The five largest parties in the election were the National Party of Indonesia (PNI), Council of Indonesian Muslim Associations Party (Masyumi), Nahdlatul Ulama (NU), Communist Party of Indonesia (PKI), and Indonesian Islamic Union Party (PSII).

-Elections under the New Order (1971–1997)
+Under the New Order (1971–1997)

 Most elections during the New Order were conducted by General Elections Institution (LPU), as of 1997 election, it was led by Minister of Home Affairs.

 First election (1971)

 The first election after the establishment of Suharto's New Order took place on 5 July 1971.
 Ten political parties participated.

 The five largest political parties were a newly-participate "functional group" Golkar, Nahdlatul Ulama, Muslim Party of Indonesia (Parmusi), PNI and PSII.

 Further elections (1977–1997)

 Five further legislative elections were held under Suharto administration.
 In accordance with the legislation, these were contested by two parties: United Development Party (PPP) and Indonesian Democratic Party (PDI); as well as Golkar.
 All elections in this period were won by Golkar.

-On every March after the legislative election, the MPR would hold General Sessions (Sidang Umum MPR) in which included the election of President and soon after, the Vice President; as mandated by the original constitution.
+On every March after the legislative election, the MPR would hold General Sessions (Sidang Umum MPR) in which included the election of president and soon after, the vice president; as mandated by the original constitution.
 On all occasions, Suharto was the only person ever stood as a presidential candidate, thus enabling him to be elected unanimously.
 On vice-presidential elections, all candidates endorsed by Golkar (and the military faction) went on to be elected unanimously.

 To ensure that Golkar always won more than 60% of the popular vote, the New Order regime used a number of tactics.
 These included: